Guide to the Hugh Mangum photographs, circa 1890-1922 and undated

 - Virginia--Social life and customs.

 - Glass plate negatives.

-- Presley Jackson Mangum Family Papers (has photograph by Mangum - see card catalog for details!)
-(Rubenstein Library)
+- Presley Jackson Mangum Family Papers (contains a photograph taken by Mangum - see Rubenstein card catalog (digitized online) for details) (Rubenstein Library)

-- Michael Francis Blake Photographs, 1912-1934 (African American photographer from Charleston, S.C.)
-(David M. Rubenstein Rare Book & Manuscript Library)
+- Michael Francis Blake Photographs, 1912-1934 (African American photographer from Charleston, S.C.; houses many portrait images of African Americans) (David M. Rubenstein Rare Book & Manuscript Library)